AI Agents

 Previously, every AI-related plugin required its own API key configuration — often scattered across different settings screens.
 Now, you enter your credentials once, and all compatible plugins share that connection through the AI Client.

 The Connectors interface also lets you switch between AI providers without breaking your site — a meaningful operational benefit for businesses that may need to evaluate or change providers as the AI landscape evolves.
-Developers can also register custom connectors via the new Connectors API, giving agencies and enterprise teams the flexibility to integrate proprietary or regional AI providers.

 The Abilities API: Standardised AI Capabilities